datascijedi/website/CONTRIBUTING.md

  9) IF THERE ARE NO UPCOMING WEBINARS, update index.qmd to display past webinars instead of upcoming.
 To do this, change content from webinars/past to webinars/upcoming.
 (Home page may look the same since this webinar will still be featured, but check that link goes to past webinar page instead of page.)
  10) Delete page from website/webinars/upcoming.

+## JEDI Corners

+Each month, update website with new JEDI corner article.

+1) Save photo of author or article image to images/jedi-corner
+2) In jedi-corner.yml, copy entry from previous month.
+Edit article information, Committ changes.